SreeramaYeshwanthGowd/dna-main-template/README.md

 # DNA Consolidated Template Guide

-The DNA consolidated Cookiecutter template is intended to provide a consistent starting point for Databricks-oriented repositories.
+The DNA consolidated Cookiecutter template is intended to provide a consistent starting point for repositories.
 Its purpose is to reduce repetitive setup work, establish a standard repository structure, and give teams a common foundation for Python, Scala, or Hybrid projects.

 The goal of this guide is to help any user understand: